-Incomplete
+Incomplete Policy

 A student may petition an instructor to be assigned an incomplete as a grade when one or more course requirements have not been completed by the end of the course, due to extraordinary circumstances.
-The awarding of an incomplete is at the discretion of the instructor.
-To be awarded an incomplete, the student and instructor must complete and sign the incomplete course agreement form and the instructor must deliver it to the Registrar at the time that grades are due.
+The awarding of an incomplete is at the discretion of the instructor and the student must have completed academic assignments through the end of week 5 and passing the course.
+To be awarded an incomplete, the student and instructor must complete and sign the incomplete course agreement form and the instructor must deliver it to the registrar at the time that grades are due.
 The instructor is responsible for notifying the Office of the Registrar of the final grade assigned upon completion of all course requirements.

-When a student has been assigned an incomplete the student must complete all outstanding course requirements up to three months (90 days) following the end of the semester or term of registration for the course.
-Failure to complete all course requirements will result in the instructor awarding a grade based upon work completed.
+When a student has been assigned an incomplete the student must complete all outstanding course requirements within 28 days following the end of the term of registration for the course.
+Failure to complete all course requirements will result in the instructor awarding a grade based upon work completed and outstanding assignments.

 Students who receive financial aid and who carry a grade of incomplete into a subsequent semester risk loss of financial aid for that semester.
-Carrying an incomplete course grade reduces the student's overall grade point average and lowers the credit hours attempted-to-completed ratio - either or both factors can create a failure to meet the financial aid requirements for Satisfactory Academic Progress.
+Carrying an incomplete course grade reduces the student's overall grade point average and lowers the credit hours attemptedto-completed ratio - either or both factors can create a failure to meet the financial aid requirements for Satisfactory Academic Progress.
+Students who have two incompletes are not eligible to begin the next term until the incomplete grades have been submitted.